-NOTE 1: If you wish to negotiate in person, you may do so if you follow state guidelines as to mask wearing and social distancing.
-You can call the office to reserve a room at the law school or meet at any pre-arranged location.
-You can negotiate via email, telephone or video conferencing as well.
+NOTE 1: If you wish to negotiate in person, you can call or visit the office to reserve a room at the law school or meet at any pre-arranged location.
+You can negotiate via email, telephone, text or video conferencing as well.

 NOTE 2: You are not required to negotiate Tuesdays from 1:30 to 2:45, but keep in mind that it is a time that you, me, and your classmates have free in our schedules.
-(Remember--I WANT YOU TO KEEP THIS TIME FREE OF ALL OTHER APPOINTMENTS, to negotiate if necessary or if we need a make-up class for some reason.)
-But since partners will be assigned and exercises given out on Thursdays, it is perfectly fine to negotiate with your partner any time after class on Thursday (Thursday pm, Friday, Saturday, Sunday, Monday, Tuesday, or even Wednesday as long as you finish by 3 pm and have your results and assessments in by 5 pm).
+(Remember--I WANT YOU TO KEEP THIS TIME FREE OF ALL OTHER APPOINTMENTS, to negotiate or if we need a make-up class for some reason.)
+Since partners will be assigned and exercises given out on Fridays, it is perfectly fine to negotiate with your partner any time Friday, Saturday, Sunday, Monday, Tuesday, or even Wednesday if you finish negotiating by 3 pm and have your results and assessments in by 5 pm.

-NOTE 3: Please check email each day after an exercise is assigned and respond quickly to your partner's requests to meet.
+NOTE 3: Please check email each dav after an exercise is assigned and respond quickly to your partner's requests to meet.
 Also be considerate of each other's time.
 No negotiation need go longer than 1.5 hours or so.